Election Systems & Software

 Overview

-To begin the voting process the voter inserts a blank thermal paper card with the corner cut edge in the upper right into the machine.
-A voter’s ballot style is often encoded on the blank card during the voter check-in process, so the ExpressVote XL automatically displays the proper version of the voter’s electronic ballot.
-In multi-lingual jurisdictions, the voter will be prompted to select their preferred language.
-The ExpressVote XL can be configured with additional accessible features for voters with disabilities.
+To begin the voting process, the voter inserts a blank thermal paper card with the corner cut edge in the upper right into the machine.
+A voter’s ballot style is often encoded on the blank card during the voter check-in process so the ExpressVote XL automatically displays the proper version of the voter’s electronic ballot.
+In multilingual jurisdictions, the voter is prompted to select their preferred language.
+The ExpressVote XL also offers accessible features for voters with disabilities.
 Voters can adjust the text size and contrast on the screen.
-The ExpressVote XL also supports accessible voting through an optional tethered Audio-Tactile Interface (ATI), which is a “game controller” style console that includes tactile navigation buttons.
+The ExpressVote XL also supports accessible voting through a tethered Audio-Tactile Interface (ATI), which is a “game controller” style console that includes tactile navigation buttons.
 The ATI can also support headphones for voters who are blind or visually impaired, or paddles or sip-and-puff devices for voters with dexterity impairments.

 Voting Process